sit-fyi/sit/doc/architecture_overview.md

 </p>
 </center>

-By default, `sit issues` will list all issues by their IDs.
-However, this is hardly practical if you just want to see a list of issues you want to be able to process quickly, or if you want to search for specific kinds of issues.
+By default, `sit items` will list all items by their IDs.
+However, this is hardly practical if you just want to see a list of items you want to be able to process quickly, or if you want to search for specific kinds of items.

 Luckily, sit integrates [JMESPath](http://jmespath.org) filter and querying.
 This allows us to achieve a lot.

-For example, we can list all issues with their ID and summary using processing query (`--query/-q`):
+For example, we can list all items with their ID and summary using processing query (`--query/-q`):

 ```
-$ sit issues -q "join(' | ', [id, summary])"
+$ sit items -q "join(' | ', [id, summary])"
-a59dfc1e-cf88-4c18-a728-23baab41f7d2 | Problem: no way to discuss issues
+a59dfc1e-cf88-4c18-a728-23baab41f7d2 | Problem: no way to discuss items
 efc6b084-db52-4d20-80b9-20112f679660 | Problem: sit requires to specify authorship
 885a8af0-22ff-455c-89a6-68a13597dd53 | Problem: SIT is not very ergonomic for day-to-day use
 6913711b-34ab-471f-9e83-77a719e0697a | Problem: no record authorship preserved
-09274126-7d3c-4a32-9338-a5501e1bfb84 | Problem: issue state does not account for unauthorized editing
+09274126-7d3c-4a32-9338-a5501e1bfb84 | Problem: item state does not account for unauthorized editing
 ```

 (The above output is just an example so that you can see what it can produce)

-If you want to filter out closed issues, a filtering query (`--filter/-f`) will come in handy:
+If you want to filter out closed items, a filtering query (`--filter/-f`) will come in handy:

 ```
-$ sit issues -f "state != 'closed'" -q "join(' | ', [id, summary])"
+$ sit items -f "state != 'closed'" -q "join(' | ', [id, summary])"
 ```

-You can list issues in their entirety as well:
+You can list items in their entirety as well:

 ```
-$ sit issues -q @
+$ sit items -q @
 ```

 But of course, this is not ideal as you'd have to remember and re-type